Your Best Season Ever

 Quality not quantity

-Becoming fixated with riding a certain number of hours or miles per week can be counterproductive, warns expert coach Joe Beer ( www.coachjoebeer.com ).
+Becoming fixated with riding a certain number of hours or miles per week can be counterproductive, warns coach Joe Beer.
 “Some riders think 10 hours is good, and eight hours is rubbish,” he says.

 Another classic mistake is to think good training is fast training, and slow rides are pointless ‘junk’ miles.
 “Often quality can be misconstrued as meaning ride as fast as possible whatever the session.
 Junk mileage is such a bad term as it assumes you must be doing a certain speed or effort to gain a training effect,” warns Beer.

-If your club mates want to turn every ride into a chain gang, don’t get sucked in.
+If you turn every ride into an all-out sprint you need to revise your approach.
 Have a plan and stick to it.
-If your current training lacks direction, check out our 16-week sportive training plans .
+If your current training lacks direction, check out our 16-week sportive training plans.

 Back off for the big day

 Don’t be tempted to push yourself hard in training right up until a key event.
 To be at your best you’ll need to taper, backing off a bit to arrive on the start line in peak form.

-Two-time British National Hill-Climb Champion turned coach, Dan Fleeman, explains: “If you just trained and trained right up until the day of a big race you would be too fatigued.
+Two-time British National Hill-Climb Champion turned coach, Dan Fleeman, explains: “If you just trained and trained right up until the day of a big event you would be too fatigued.
 In the last few days you need to reduce your training volume but keep the intensity high.”

 So how long should a taper be?
 “It depends on the individual and the event.
 In general a taper of three to four days should be about right, but you need to get to know your body and what works best for you.”